Fatima1964/Mini-Games-Website/README.md

 github collaboration - Every time a team member pushes, pulled and made sure links are connected and checked for functionality.

 Acknowledgments:
 We thank our instructors for guiding us and answering our questions for the development of this project.
+We would also like to acknowledge our team effort as contributors and the team spirit we displayed throughout the project.

 Coding In Colour Project-Mini Games Website Team Collaboration